 - Facebook's access to users' personal data.

-While the DCA has suspended the FCO's Facebook decision, it did not challenge the FCO's finding of market power in the interim proceedings (see Section IV.ii.).
+While the DCA has suspended the FCO's Facebook decision, it did not challenge the FCO's finding of market power in the interim proceedings.
+Upon the FCO's appeal, the FCJ quashed the DCA's decision concluding that there was 'no doubt' that Facebook had a dominant position in the German market for social media networks and abused it through the relevant user conditions (see Section IV.ii).

 'Relative' dominance and 'superior market power'

 As noted above, going beyond the scope of Article 102 of the TFEU, Section 20 of the ARC prohibits exclusionary (and discriminatory) conduct not only by companies that are dominant in 'absolute' terms, but also (1) the abuse of 'relative dominance' in vertical relations by companies on which 'other companies depend' as suppliers or purchasers of certain kinds of goods or commercial services (Section 20(1) ARC), and (2) the abuse of 'superior market power' at horizontal level by companies enjoying 'stronger market power in comparison to their small and medium-sized competitors' (Section 20(3) ARC).
 These provisions aim at protecting (small and medium-sized) companies against anticompetitive conduct by their trading partners or larger competitors.